stayhungry1/FIQA/README.md

 ## Database
 Our FIQA database is a large-scale database of face image for visual quality assessment.
 There is in total 20,625 face images in FIQA database, of which 625 are reference sequences in diverse content.
-The database is organized as follow.
+The Procedure of the experiment to rate the subjective quality scores is shown below.

 <p align="center">
 <img src="img/img1.png"/>